 I would go to a neutral color, like taupe or gray(on the decorating shows gray seems to be really popular now), even a sage green would be nice, because that is considered a neutral.

 Pale yellow would be great in the foyer, not too much at all.
 For the dining room try a pale peach, apricot, or coral.
-Those colors would tie in with the rest of your colors and look good with the pine furniture.
-A soft aquamarine (robin's egg color) would be good also.

 I think it's good to use no more than two or three colors in a house, but you can use varying shades.
 So, use your yellow in a few places, but go one shade up or one shade down here and there.
 I also think it helps to draw it out on paper and look at how the colors flow.